TashTenner/Project-Fonetikas/README.md

 ## Description

-Learn a foreign language from zero based on innate pronounciation and grammar rules of your mother tongue.
+Learn a foreign language from zero based on innate pronunciation and grammar rules of your mother tongue.

 ## MVP (DOM)